aws/s2n-tls/docs/BUILD.md

   - OCSP features are not supported with BoringSSL.
   - FIPS mode is not supported with BoringSSL.
 - [LibreSSL](https://www.libressl.org/)
-  - FIPS mode is not supported with LibreSSL.

 By default, s2n-tls will attempt to find a system libcrypto to link with when building.
 However, this search can be overridden to any of the above libcryptos by specifying the install directory with the `CMAKE_PREFIX_PATH` flag.